rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

 However, you can also dynamically fetch this data using Bind options by retrieving information from `Data queries`, `Sheets`, or `Custom functions` and binding the response to the Data Bind option.

 ### Query
 You can also, alternatively provide Query option instead of RAW JSON to initialize the Query Control with preset rules and orderBy clauses.
-It provides a more user-friendly approach to initialize querie control.
+It provides a more user-friendly approach to initialize query control.
 This simplifies the overall process to directly provide query to the control when it gets start.
 So whatever query the user put in the data bind section, it will reflect in the control as pre-provided conditions/query.

 Sample Query:
 ```sql